aurimiao/Tomodachi-Life-Enterprise-Project/README.md

 # Tomodachi-Life-Modding-Wiki
-All the resources and information about modding of Tomodachi Life.
+This reposity houses all the information gathered about the game files of Tomodachi Life.

+See the `Wiki` page for all the documentation and resources.